nology-tech/Sable-client-project/src/components/ConfirmationOverlay/README.md

 - buttonStyleOne: This is the style for the first button
 - buttonStyleTwo: This is the style for the first button

+INITIAL SETUP

 In order to have the overlay on your page you will need to import useState at the top of the page and copy the 2 function below.

 import { useState } from "react";

 const [showOverlay, setShowOverlay] = useState(false);
+const [isActive, setIsActive] = useState(false);

 const handleToggle = () => {
 setShowOverlay(!showOverlay);
+setIsActive(!isActive);
 };

 Once added, wrap the Overlay component in the following code

 {showOverlay && (<ConfirmationOverlay/>)}

+Pass the handleClick (handleToggle) function to the button in the container where you want the overlay to apply to.

+EXAMPLE OF OVERLAY TYPE

 If you want an Overlay with one button that says "booking" and has a purple style (see BUTTON read me for full list of styles) then it would look like this:-